-Child/Young Person Safe Commitment means a Relevant Organisations' commitment to Child/Young Person safety in Judo, an example of which is outlined in Appendix 1: Child/Young Person Safe Commitment Statement Example of Annexure C: Best Practice Guidance.
+Child/Young Person Safe Commitment means a Relevant Organisations' commitment to Child/Young Person safety in Sport Judo, an example of which is outlined in Appendix 1: Child/Young Person Safe Commitment Statement Example Appendix 1 of Annexure C: Best Practice Guidance Annexure C.

-Child/Young Person Safe Practices means the Child/Young Person safety requirements and practices adopted and implemented by Relevant Organisations to help ensure the safety of Children/Young People participating in a Judo Activity as outlined in Annexure B: Child/Young Person Safe Practices.
+Child/Young Person Safe Practices means the Child/Young Person safety requirements and practices adopted and implemented by Relevant Organisations to help ensure the safety of Children/Young People udo Activity as outlined in Annexure B: Child/Young Person Safe participating in a Practices Annexure B.

-Complaints, Disputes and Discipline Policy means the policy adopted by Judo Australia for the handling and resolution of allegations regarding Prohibited Conduct.
+Complaints, Disputes and Discipline Policy means the policy adopted by for the handling and resolution of allegations regarding Prohibited Conduct.